erickbytes/lofipython/content/blog/the-state-of-python-in-2025.rst

 incumbents in a space.
 Requests is the obvious example when the urllib HTTP library was already in the standard library.

-While lots of future Python staple libraries are launching continuously launching this year, it is rare for one to make a splash seemingly immediately as black did in 2018 and ruff did in 2023.
+While lots of future Python staple libraries could be launching this year, it is rare for one to make a splash seemingly immediately as black did in 2018 and ruff did in 2023.

 In conclusion, the state of Python is healthy in 2025.
 Every year, new libraries continually rise